Botox injections can decrease dramatically the frequency and the severity of chronic migraines.

 For more details, click to the link of a recent review of the Mayo clinic group:

-she offered this treatment in her London headache clinic at Wilbraham place, and at Parkside Hopsital in Wimbledon.
+She offered this treatment in her London headache clinic at Wilbraham place, and at Parkside Hospital in Wimbledon.

-london headache clinic, botox headache,migraine treatment, botox wimbledon
+london headache clinic, botox headache, migraine treatment, Wimbledon botox centre, Wimbledon headache centre, Wimbledon botox specialist